gaganis/daily-runner/README.md

 run as a non system application with minimal installation by a typical non-root desktop linux user.

+<a name='motivation'></a>
+## Motivation

+I have been using [duply](https://duply.net/index.php/Main_Page) at work with great success, even used it once to migrate to a new computer, and I wanted to also setup backups for my home computers.

+At work was running it via cron at lunchtime but for my home computers which I use randomly & sporadically I needed to find a different way to run it.
+I looked at fcron & anacron and I found them hard to install requiring system changes(fcron an compilation from sources) plus a steep learning & setup curve to reach my use case.

+Gnome's [deja dup](https://wiki.gnome.org/Apps/DejaDup) is also an app that tries to solve the overall problem of home/personal computer backup and has the feature of "daily", "weekly" running of backup for systems that are not always online.
+It's design imposes many defaults, so I was not able to set it up successfully for my use cases.

+<a name='start'></a>
 ## Quick start

 * Grab the latest binary release from